DesperatePeter/starsector-advanced-weapon-control/README.md

 This is a utility mod that allows you to set your auto-fire weapon groups to different modes.
 For example, in PD-Only mode, weapons will ONLY fire at missiles and fighters, not at enemy ships.
-This is especially useful for e.g. Bust PD Lasers, to not waste charges to deal soft-flux to enemy shields.
-Check out the list of available modes below!
+Check out the full list of available modes below!

 Sections of this readme are roughly ordered by importance.
 For the most important stuff, stop after Settings.